voteview/member_photos/README.md

 Some photos were collected manually from other sources.
 In addition to distributing the already-resized versions of these, raw versions of these photos (best available quality/resolution) are stored in `images/raw/manual/`.
 Information about where each of these images came from is stored in `config/provenance.json`.
 These images are automatically downsampled and cropped when running the processing steps below.

-### Facial Detection
+### Facial Recognition

 In order to ensure a more uniform set of images, it may be desireable to ensure that all images face the same direction.
 We use [Azure](https://azure.microsoft.com/en-us/services/cognitive-services/face/) for a facial recognition API.
-If API keys are contained in `config/facial_detection.json`, then `constrain_images.py` (which resizes and re-aspects input images) will additionally detect which direction the image is facing and if necessary flip it so that it is facing stage left (our right).
-Code describing the lookup is in `constrainimages.py` under `needs_horizontal_flip()`.
+If API keys are contained in `config/facial_recognition.json`, then `constrain_images.py` (which resizes and re-aspects input images) will additionally detect which direction the image is facing and if necessary flip it so that it is facing stage left (our right).
+Code describing the lookup is in `constrain_images.py` under `needs_horizontal_flip()`.

-To set up this API, copy `config/facial_detection_blank.json` to `config/facial_detection.json` and fill out the two fields with valid credentials.
+To set up this API, copy `config/facial_recognition_blank.json` to `config/facial_recognition.json` and fill out the two fields with valid credentials.

 ### Process Photos